 No. Although we’ve had considerable first-hand construction experience, as a company we strictly provide architectural design services.
 We work with a large number of different, independent contractors and do not require our clients to work with any one in particular.
 Our role is providing guidance and options for the owner’s ultimate choice of contractor.

 Not really.
-Our smallest project was adding a full-height bay window to the side of a family room with a showerhead at the ceiling, floor drain and sculptural dead tree – to serve as an indoor “rainforest perch” for tropical bird (in Philadelphia).
+Our smallest project was adding a full-height bay window to the side of a family room with a showerhead at the ceiling, floor drain and sculptural dead tree – to serve as an indoor “rainforest perch” for a tropical bird (in Philadelphia).
 To us, the most critical factor is not the size of a project, but rather how invested the owner is in achieving very particular results – instead of settling for generic solutions.

-We are often called upon to assist prospective property buyers in deciding if a given site or existing building will lend itself to achieving their lifestyle or business goals.
+We are often called upon to assist prospective property buyers in deciding if a given site or existing building will lend itself to achieving their goals.
 Sometimes we are able to provide sufficient guidance on the basis of a simple walk-thru.
 Other times we will undertake a quick feasibility study to test the workability of options for renovations or additions.
 We welcome the opportunity to work at the earliest stages of your decision-making process.

 We don’t have any standard formula to answer that question.
 Like our projects, our fees are thoughtfully worked out for each client and situation.
 Unlike many of our peers, in most cases we work to a fixed fee – rather than hourly or to a percentage of construction cost.
 We’d much rather focus on the project itself rather than watch the clock, and we’d rather have the client’s confidence that construction costs aren’t being inflated to increase our profits.
 In addition to providing the owner with a fixed fee, we also typically break our services into essential services and additional options (e.g. how involved we are during construction).
 This enables owners to engage us to the extent they feel provides the best value for their needs.